-- Bus services to Phnom Penh depart from the Giant Ibis Kep Terminal, located close to Kep Beach.
+- Giant Ibis bus services from Kep to Phnom Penh depart from the Giant Ibis Kep Bus Terminal, located close to Kep Beach.

 Phnom Penh Bus Stop

-- Bus services from Kep terminate at the Giant Ibis Phnom Penh bus terminal on Street 90 in Phnom Penh.
+- Giant Ibis bus services from Kep to Phnom Penh terminate at the Giant Ibis Phnom Penh Bus Terminal on Street 90 in Phnom Penh.

 About the Royal Palace in Phnom Penh

 The Royal Palace is the most visited attraction in Phnom Penh.
 The palace is open to visitors from 08:00 to 11:00 and 14:00 to 17:00, and the entrance fee is $10 USD.
 The Royal Palace is the official residence of the Cambodian royal family and only two of the four compounds within the palace complex are open to visitors, as the other two areas are used exclusively the Royal Court.